statguy/SpaceTimeModels/README.md

-# ST
+# SpaceTime
-For fitting simple spatio-temporal models with ease
+An interface for fitting parametric spatial and spatio-temporal models